FactorioCalc/FactorioCalc/docs/guide0.md

 FactorioCalc also supports loading a custom game configuration from a JSON file.
-This is useful as it can include state information from the current game such as if a recipe is enabled and recipe productivity bonus.
+This is useful as it can include state information from the current game, such as if a recipe is enabled and recipe productivity bonus.
 It is also the only way to get non-English translations for the `.descr<>` property and `._find()<>` function.